Adapted from The Elijah Blessing: An Undivided Heart

 Strong deception

 Our misconceptions about Jezebel can set us on a witch hunt for women who speak up in church, “usurp” authority and use subtle manipulation to control.
-Thus trying to keep women under the thumb of our toxic systems, we rob an entire gender of our full inheritance in Christ.
-We deceive ourselves as to who is manipulating whom, and how.
+As a result, we can deceive ourselves as to who is manipulating whom, and how.
+We can profoundly mislabel women who are seeking to follow God where our systems have said they cannot go.
 And we completely miss Jezebel’s M.O.

 Ahab and Jezebel had anything but a godly marriage.
 Yet reading the Naboth story out of context, we’re even deceived as to what they did wrong and how it applies to us.
 Seeing only a king sulking on his bed, we dismiss Ahab as inconsequential.
 We ignore the snake’s other mouth.